SimonVaz18/west-london-dog-grooming/README.md

 - A map below the footer could have been included to show clients exactly where the salon is located.
 - The booking form does not connect or submit data to a backend system.
 In a future update, this booking form could be integrated with the salons back office system for a seamless booking experience for the business and client.

 ## Technologies
 This project was developed using HTML and CSS languages.
 The site is version-controlled by Git and hosted on Github Pages.
+VS Code was used as the code editor environment.

+## Deployment
+This site was deployed to Github pages.
+The steps to deploy are as follows:
+- Once code was ready to be pushed to Github, I used the commandsv 'Git add', 'Git commit -m "-"', 'Git push'
+- In the Github repository, navigate to the Settings tab
+- Select the pages window and fthe source section drop-down menu, select the Master Branch
+- Now the page will automatically be refreshed and shown

 ## Credits
 Throughout the site build I useed the following sources: